 In another era, Henry Flagler and Henry Plant, both bold, successful industrialists from the north with transformative visions for an emerging and hereto date wild, undeveloped Florida, forged two railroads critical to the development of our state; Florida East Coast Railroad ("FEC") and South Florida Railroad ("SEC"), respectively.
-But they also built "grand hotels" on highly desirable sites along their new rail line which became destinations onto themselves, and catalyzed the development of small towns which seasonal tourists from all over the country wished to visit not only to enjoy the natural beauty of this new frontier but also to experience for themselves the "comfortable", "pleasurable" and "utopian" environments which awaited them upon their arrival.
+But they also built "grand hotels" on highly desirable sites along their new rail line which became destinations onto themselves and catalyzed the development of small towns which seasonal tourists from all over the country wished to visit not only to enjoy the natural beauty of this new frontier but also to experience for themselves the "comfortable", "pleasurable" and "utopian" environments which awaited them upon their arrival.

-Flagler Banyan Square and is envisioned as an active urban place that will have a variety of uses and activities throughout the day and serve as the front door of the project.
+Flagler Banyan Square ("The Square") is an active urban place that will host a variety of activities throughout the day and serve as the front door of the project.

-A curbless "European court" street design will connect the front door of the hotel to The Square, inviting visitors and guests to enjoy the amenities and public art within.
+Narcissus Court, featuring a curbless "European street" design, connects the front entrance of The Ben to The Square, inviting visitors and guests to enjoy the amenities and public art within.
 In addition to the public use at The Square, a limited number of private events will be held there annually.

 Anchoring the south side of The Square, the "185 Banyan Boulevard" or "185" mixed-use building will feature a lively, destination Italian eatery with outdoor seating at the ground floor, providing an active southern edge to The Square.
 In addition, private events may be held on the rooftop of 185, known as "Rooftop Flagler".